popsim-consortium/stdpopsim/docs/tutorial.rst

 *************************************************

-Nearly all the functionality of ``stdpopsim`` is available through the CLI, but for complex situations it may be desirable to use python.
+Nearly all the functionality of ``stdpopsim`` is available through the CLI, but for complex situations it may be desirable to use Python.
-Furthermore, downstream analysis may happen in python, using the `tskit <https://tskit.dev/tskit/>`__ tools for working with tree sequences.
+Furthermore, downstream analysis may happen in Python, using the `tskit <https://tskit.dev/software/tskit.html>`__ tools for working with tree sequences.
 In order to use the ``stdpopsim`` API the ``stdpopsim`` package must be installed (see :ref:`Installation <sec_installation>`).